SinazoD/Java-Notes/README.md

-If statements: used to execute a block of code only if the a certain condition is true For loop: used to execute a block of code repeatedly for a number of times while loop: uysed to execute a block of code repeatedly as long as a certain condition is true
+If statements: used to execute a block of code only if the a certain condition is true For loop: used to execute a block of code repeatedly for a number of times while loop: used to execute a block of code repeatedly as long as a certain condition is true

+Object-Oriented Programming(OOP)

+Java is an object-oriented progr amming language.
+Which means it relies heavily on the concept of objects and classes.

+Java supports the following principles of OOP

+Encapsulation: the act of encapsuling data and methods within a class.
+Inheritance: the ability to create new classes based on the existing ones.
+Polymophism: the ability to use a single interfase to represent different objects.

+Exeption Handling

+Exeption Handling are unexpected events that can occur during the execution of a program.
+The try-catch-finally blocks are used to handle exeptions in Java

+File Input and Output

+File input and output (I/O) operators are useful when dealing with large sets of data Or when retrieving and storing information from external sources.
+Some common classes used for I/O operators in Java include File, Scanner and PrintWriter

+Variables and datatypes

+Variables are used to store and manipulate data.
+A variable is like a container that that holds a value, which can be a number, text or any other type of data.
+Before using a variable, it needs to be declared with a specific data type.

+Data types